brian-watkins/learn-do-share/adr/log.md

 might be implemented but something like that might help us handle server-side rendering for real and take a more decomposable approach to the UI.

+### Keeping an eye on test speed

+The tests are getting slower ... up to almost 7 seconds on my machine, from less than 6 seconds a few stories ago.
+We looked over the test suite and probably the engage test is the one that takes the longest since it is opening lots of windows and logging in multiple times.
+We changed this so that it only logs in again if a different user needs to log in.
+Otherwise, it simply reloads the page, which is sufficient for showing that things have been persisted.
+This shaved off over a second from the run time.

+In general, it seems like opening a browser window is what slows the test down the most.
+Nevertheless, it's important to do this so each example is isolated from the others.
+We could try to optimize further but it might just end up making the test suite harder to reason about -- like, is this an example in a new context or is it sharing a context? etc